The Social Security Administration (SSA) has a warning about a new scam that you’re going to want to hear!

 But what they won’t do is “threaten you for information or promise a Social Security benefit approval or increase in exchange for information.”

-If you get a phone call from someone claiming to be from the SSA and you aren’t sure if it’s a scam or not, hang up the phone immediately.
+What should you do if you get a phone call from someone claiming to be from the SSA and you aren’t sure if it’s a scam or not?
+Hang up the phone immediately.

 Then call the agency back at what you know to be a legitimate number — 1-800-772-1213 (TTY 1-800-325-0778) — to find out what they wanted.

 You can also call our Consumer Action Center at 404-892-8227 for free off-air advice about how to handle these calls.
-We’ve seen an uptick in the number of questions about this particular scam and our volunteers and standing by and ready to help you spot the ripoff!
+We’ve seen an uptick in the number of questions about this particular scam.
+Our volunteers and standing by and ready to help you spot the ripoff!

-Finally, you should also go one step further and report any suspicious calls to the SSA’s Office of the Inspector General at 1-800-269-0271 or online.
+Finally, go one step further and report any suspicious calls to the SSA’s Office of the Inspector General.
+You can do that at 1-800-269-0271 or online.